PyAtmos/GoogleCloudWorker/Readme.md

 ### The Strategy

+1. Have 1 pod to host a Redis server for the 'task_queue'.
+Workers will grab the next job from the task_queue.
+2. ~~Have 1 pod to host a Redis server for the 'platform_queue'.
+Workers will submit the state they just submited to the platform_queue for some master node to process and generate mor jobs for the task_queue.~~ UPDATE: Adrian (Google) had the idea to just have the worker do all the processing that the master would do.
+Let the worker decide if it should find the neighbors of that point, and add those neighbors to the task_queue.
+3. words

 ### References

 A few links that helped in exploring about Google Cloud Engine (GCE), Kubernetes (K8), and Redis.

+* Kubernetes [Concepts](https://kubernetes.io/docs/concepts/): A lot to read there and a lot to learn; especially the *Workloads* Section.

 * Kubernetes - [Fine Parallel Processing USing a Work Queue](https://kubernetes.io/docs/tasks/job/fine-parallel-processing-work-queue/): how to use a K8 'Job' Object and Redis to send jobs to worker nodes..."In this example, as each pod is created, it picks up one unit of work from a task queue, processes it, and repeats until the end of the queue is reached."